wowool/wowool-nlp-compare/README.md

 `"I can tell you very senior CEOs of major American car companies would shake my hand and turn away because I wasn't worth talking to." said Thrun, now the co-founder and CEO of online higher education startup Udacity, in an interview with Recode earlier this week.`

-* wowool is the only one capturing the POSITION
+* Wowool is the only one capturing the POSITION
-* google is adding a lot of wrong tags like *CEOs* as PERSON or *car companies* as ORGANIZATION
+* Google is adding a lot of wrong tags like *CEOs* as PERSON or *car companies* as ORGANIZATION
-* spacy is wrongly tagging *Thrun* as a GPE, stanza get it correct but looses the refernce to *Sebastian Thrun*, only google and wowool get it correctly.
+* Spacy is wrongly tagging *Thrun* as a GPE, Stanza get it correct but looses the refernce to *Sebastian Thrun*, only Google and Wowool get it correctly.
-* spacy is missing the startup *Udacity*
+* Spacy is missing the startup *Udacity*
-* google are missing *Recode* and stanza thinks it's a WORK_OF_ART
+* Google are missing *Recode* and Stanza thinks it's a WORK_OF_ART
-* spacy and stanza are also missing the positions *co-founder* and *CEO* , while google thinks these are PERSON's
+* Spacy and Stanza are also missing the positions *co-founder* and *CEO* , while Google thinks these are PERSON's

 | uri_wowool   | URI_wowool   | text_wowool                | uri_spacy   | URI_spacy   | text_spacy                 | uri_stanza   | URI_stanza      | text_stanza                | uri_google   | URI_google   | text_google     |
 |--------------|--------------|----------------------------|-------------|-------------|----------------------------|--------------|-----------------|----------------------------|--------------|--------------|-----------------|